 Call2Recycle® is pleased to announce that it met its goal to collect 1 million pounds of rechargeable batteries and cell phones during the MyCall2Recycle campaign.
 Below are photos of the national collection drive in support of MyCall2Recycle, where hundreds of people learned more about how and why to recycle, and hundreds of pounds of rechargeable batteries and cell phones were collected to support efforts to reach the 1 million pound goal.
 Read More

 Call2Recycle® has been growing steadily, so when it came time to create some extra breathing room, we went green with our new office space.
 When relocating the headquarters to a more workable space, it was imperative that LEED (Leadership in Energy and Environmental Design) guidelines were followed.
 Read More

 9/20/10 – Recycling 1 million pounds of rechargeable batteries in less than three months may have sounded impossible when Call2Recycle<sup>®</sup>, North America's only free battery and cell phone collection program, launched its <em>MyCall2Recycle</em> awareness campaign in July.

 On September 22, 2009, the Minister of the Environment approved the Consolidated Municipal Hazardous or Special Waste (MHSW) Program Plan.
-It will go into effect on July 1, 2010.
-Minister’s Letter of Approval Who is responsible for running this … Read More
+It went into effect on July 1, 2010.
+Minister’s Letter of Approval Who is responsible for running this program?
+As directed … Read More

 As seen in University Business Magazine Carl Smith, CEO, Call2Recycle® College campuses are perhaps the most telling evidence of our culture’s love affair with sophisticated technology.
 It is commonplace to see students tote laptops from the dorm to the classroom … Read More